sinphys/Bank-Marketing-Campaign-Predictive-Analysis-Report/README.md

 - `duration` is the strongest single predictor and alone achieves ~71.8% accuracy.
 - However, relying on one feature limits recall and generalization.
 - **Recommendation:** Use the full model for production or decision-making, but highlight `duration` as a key influencing feature for marketing strategy.

+All code and plots were generated using this notebook: [notebooks/analysis.ipynb](./notebooks/analysis.ipynb)